univec-ai/postvec/web/docs/install/docker.md

   ghcr.io/univec-ai/postvec:0.1.0-1-pg18-embedded
 ```

-For a local demo, `-e POSTGRES_PASSWORD=demo` is fine.
-Bind the port to
+For a local demonstration, `-e POSTGRES_PASSWORD=demo` is sufficient.
+The
-loopback.
+example binds the port to loopback.

 <div v-pre>